opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 surveyweight = CAPI_WT
 )
 ```
-Here are explanation for these variables:
+Here are explanations for these variables:

 -Non Categorical

   * id: Sample case ID
   * age: Sample age, range 22-115
-  * bmi: BMI = kg/m2 where kg is a person's weight in kilograms and m2 is their height in metres squared
+  * bmi: BMI = kg/m2 where kg is a person's weight in kilograms and m2 is their height in meters squared
-  * surveyweight: surveyweught
+  * surveyweight: surveyweight

 -Categorical